jantiks/ChatApp/README.md

 # ChatApp
-Uikit chat app , based on firebase.
+This is realtime chat app based on firebase.